ningchencontact/azure-docs.zh-tw/articles/vmware-cloudsimple/migration-layer-2-vpn.md

 ---
-title: Azure VMware Solution by CloudSimple-將第2層網路延展到私人雲端
+title: Azure VMware Solution by CloudSimple - Stretch a Layer 2 network on-premises to Private Cloud
-description: 說明如何在 CloudSimple 私用雲端和內部部署獨立 NSX Edge 用戶端上的 NSX-T 之間設定第2層 VPN
+description: Describes how to set up a Layer 2 VPN between NSX-T on a CloudSimple Private Cloud and an on-premises standalone NSX Edge client
 author: sharaths-cs
 ms.author: b-shsury
 ms.date: 08/19/2019